limshoonkit/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 When systems grow like this, debugging starts failing if every mistake is reduced to labels like:

-* hallucination
+- hallucination
-* prompting issue
+- prompting issue
-* model limitation
+- model limitation
-* alignment problem
+- alignment problem
-* bad retrieval
+- bad retrieval
-* bad reasoning
+- bad reasoning

 Those labels are too coarse.

 Teams increasingly need a reusable grammar that can say:

-* this is grounding-first, not reasoning-first
+- this is grounding-first, not reasoning-first
-* this is container-first, not semantics-first
+- this is container-first, not semantics-first
-* this is observability-first, not boundary-first
+- this is observability-first, not boundary-first
-* this is execution-first, not continuity-first
+- this is execution-first, not continuity-first

 That is the practical value of this atlas.

+---

+## V1 status and iteration policy 🔧

+This is the first public **V1** release of the Troubleshooting Atlas.

+It has been pressure-tested, but it is still growing.

+That means:

+- the core structure is already usable
+- the Router is already usable
+- the demo path is already usable
+- edge cases still exist
+- stronger future versions are expected

+If you find:

+- a gap
+- an edge case
+- a misroute
+- a confusing page flow
+- a demo that should exist but does not

+please open an issue.

+> **The goal is not a frozen monument.**
+> **The goal is a sharper debugging surface over time.**

 ---